Home » Recommended Reading

 A Parent’s Guide to Phonics: Understanding How to Help your Child with Reading and Spelling.

-Inexpensive and accessible, written for parents and those new to supporting children learning to read.
-It explains how written language is put together, what phonics is and how reading (and spelling) are taught using a structured approach.
+It explains what phonics is and how reading (and spelling) are taught using a high-quality phonics programme.
 There is a section on teaching phonics to pupils with special educational needs.
-UK: https://www.amazon.co.uk/Parents-Guide-Phonics-Understanding-Spelling-ebook/dp/B0BGT2Q754

 Growing a reader from birth: your child’s path from language to literacy.